jhaslowh/DG-2D_Ray_Casting/README.md

 To compile on windows, run the project with Visual Studio 2010 or greater and build it.

 **Linux**
 To compile on linux, navigate to the src folding and run make.
-The build will be in the Build folder and will be named "UFOAttack".
+The build will be in the build folder and will be named "2DLight".
 If you get errors while building on linux, you may need the opengl header files (See below).

 ### Libraries